 Targeted therapy for NSCLC

 NSCLC treatment is based on precision medicine.
-Molecular analysis is done on adenocarcinomas to look for specific mutations that can direct therapy (see table Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer Some Targeted Therapy Drugs for Non–Small Cell Lung Cancer ).
-This field is rapidly advancing, and additional drugs are being evaluated.
+Molecular analysis is done on adenocarcinomas to look for specific mutations that can direct therapy (see table ).
 Several immune oncology drugs (nivolumab, pembrolizumab, durvalumab, and atezolizumab) are available for NSCLC treatment.
 These drugs stimulate immune responsiveness, assist in the cancer being recognized as foreign, and inhibit the tumor's ability to block the natural immune system response.
 These drugs are used if the tumor advances despite chemotherapy (most often platinum-based doublets), and extensive work is being done to determine which tumors will respond to this treatment.
 For example, tumors that have high expression of the PD-L1 protein are responsive to pembrolizumab treatment.

 For tumors bearing an oncogenic driver mutation, targeted treatments are used first.
-In stage IV patients with sensitive EGFR mutations (ie, deletion exon 19, exon 21 L858 mutation), EGFR tyrosine kinase inhibitors (TKIs) may be given as first-line therapy; response rates and progression-free survival are better than those obtained using standard chemotherapy.
+In patients with stage IV disease and sensitive EGFR mutations (ie, deletion exon 19, exon 21 L858 mutation), EGFR tyrosine kinase inhibitors (TKIs) may be given as first-line therapy; response rates and progression-free survival are better than those obtained using standard chemotherapy.
 EGFR TKIs include gefitinib, erlotinib, afatinib, and brigatinib.

-Osimertinib is the treatment of choice for EGFR mutant NSCLC that has an acquired T790M mutation.
+Osimertinib is the treatment of choice for EGFR-mutant NSCLC that has an acquired T790M mutation.
 In patients with nonsquamous NSCLC without an oncogenic driver mutation, bevacizumab, a vascular endothelial growth factor inhibitor, can be used in combination with standard chemotherapy (eg, a platinum-based doublet, such as carboplatin plus paclitaxel) to improve outcomes.
-Necitumumab is now available for use in combination with cisplatin plus gemcitabine for first-line treatment of NSCLC squamous cell carcinoma.
+Necitumumab can be used in combination with cisplatin plus gemcitabine for first-line treatment of NSCLC squamous cell carcinoma.

 Patients with BRAF mutations benefit from the BRAF inhibitors (eg, dabrafenib, trametinib).
 Many other targeted biologic agents are under investigation, including some that specifically target cancer cell signal transduction pathways or the angiogenesis pathways that supply oxygen and nutrition to growing tumor cells.